BrianYang2013/JHU_AI_Journey/03 - EN.605.202 Data Structures/Notes.md

 Q:

 - The 3 constant time operations in the code below can collectively be considered 1 constant time operation.(T, no trap)

+- A loop is never a constant time operation.
+(F. loop a constant time but not n time)

 - In the code below, suppose str1 is a pointer or reference to a string.
 The code only executes in constant time if the assignment copies the pointer/reference, and not all the characters in the string.
 (T. So on the other hand, if copy all characters then it might varies. )